 As shown in Figure 11, if there are conductive structures, such as trees, the buried large metal materials, and the metal towers close to human body, the lines of natural and artificial electromagnetic fields flow on these conductive structures.
 As a result of this interpretation, the amount of electromagnetic field lines flowing on the human bodies varies spatially and so does the risk of MS for some individuals.
 Especially, as shown in Figure 11, while the conductive structure provides advantageous for the persons located at point A and C, contrary disadvantageous for the person at point B. However, the tree provides an additional advantage for the person at point C in terms of the electromagnetic effect.
-This result shows us that everybody sharing the same environment can not be regarded as a nominate for MS. Absolutely, a person who nominate for MS disease should have stayed under the necessary and sufficient conditions from angle of MS disease for a long time in his/her growing era.
-In the literature, there are many studies expressing the genetic, the immunological reasons, and the correlation between the occurrence of relapses and the seasonal environmental factors, infections (Hawkes, 2002) and serum vitamin D levels, and speculated convincingly, regarding the people with MS disease living on these islands.
+This result shows us that everybody sharing the same environment can not be regarded as a nominate for MS. A person who nominates for MS should have stayed under the necessary and sufficient conditions for MS disease for a long time during her/his growing ages.
+In the literature, there are many studies expressing the genetic and immunological reasons, and the correlation between the occurrence of relapses and the seasonal environmental factors, infections (Hawkes, 2002) and serum vitamin D levels, and convincingly speculated regarding the people with MS disease living on these islands.
 In fact, it should have been assumed that their findings are the results of electromagnetic fields and the effect of dielectrophoretic force.
-The essential cause of maximum prevalence of MS disease is the existence of the suitable conditions because of the natural and the artificial electromagnetic field distribution on these islands.
-This study aims, both to give a new material support for the previous studies and to find the answer to the question, why these islands have risk factors from angle of multiple sclerosis disease and to prove that MS disease is not only an old disease but also a modern day disease.
-Moreover, MS disease has increased depending on the uncontrolled electromagnetic technologies and the sources.
+The essential cause of the maximum prevalence of MS disease is the existence of the suitable conditions because of the natural and the artificial electromagnetic field distribution on these islands.
+This study aims, both to give a new material support for the previous studies and to find the answer to the question, "why these islands have risk factors in terms of multiple sclerosis disease?" and to prove that the MS disease is not only an old disease but also a modern day disease.
+Moreover, to state that MS disease has increased depending on the uncontrolled electromagnetic technologies and the sources.